groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/image-merging/how-to-merge-png-files/_index.md

 ---
-title: How to Merge PNG Files with GroupDocs.Merger for .NET
+title: How to Merge PNG Files
-linktitle: How to Merge PNG Files with GroupDocs.Merger for .NET
+linktitle: How to Merge PNG Files
 second_title: GroupDocs.Merger .NET API
 description: Learn how to merge PNG files using GroupDocs.Merger for .NET.
 Step-by-step guide for seamless integration in your .NET applications.
 type: docs